TariqGon/TariqGon.github.io/_posts/2018-03-19- Image_Recognition_With_Neural_Networks_Using_Tensorflow.md

 Artificial Neural Networks are inspired by the understanding of the biology of the brain with interconnections between the neurons.
 In the brain, any neuron can connect to any other neuron within a certain physical distance, however, artificial neural networks have discrete layers, connections, and directions of data propagation.

 For image recognition, an image can be chopped up into a bunch of tiles that are inputted into the first layer of the neural network.
-In the first layer individual neurons, then passes the data to a second layer.
+Then passes the data to a second layer.
 The second layer does its task, and so on, until the final layer and the final output is produced.

 ![png](/images/nn/snn.jpeg)

 We will train neural networks using TensorFlow which is an open-source software library for numerical computation.
-More information on it and how to install it can be found on the [official website](https://www.tensorflow.org/).
+More information on it and how it can be installed can be found on the [official website](https://www.tensorflow.org/).

 In this post we will try to classify hand written digits from the famous MNIST dataset.